jacobandreas/nmn2/README.md

 If you use this code, please cite the arXiv submission above.
 Feel free to email me at [jda@cs.berkeley.edu](mailto:jda@cs.berkeley.edu) if you have questions.
+This code is released under the Apache 2 license, provided in `LICENSE.txt`.

 ## Installing dependencies